AndrVLDZ/crc-bot/README.md

 ### Deploy via  [Railway](https://railway.app/ "Deploy to the cloud")

-1. List all libraries in requirements.txt
+List all libraries in requirements.txt
-2. Specify the entry point(bot.py) in the proc file

 ``` requirements.txt
 aiogram==3.0.0b6